arkrishn94/pq-fastscan/README.md

 # PQ-FastScan
 PQ-FastScan is a Rust implementation for fast vector quantization and search using Product Quantization (PQ).
 It supports 8-bit PQ using AVX512 SIMD instructions, which significantly accelerates the computation by leveraging advanced vector extensions.

+This repository is still under development and is not yet ready for benchmarking.

 ## Installation

 ### Prerequisites